-The lessons in the High School Teacher's Guide are specifically geared towards Social Studies, with inherent Language Arts components.
+The lessons in the High School Teacher's Guide are specifically geared toward social studies, with inherent language arts components.
 However, a unit on Titanic can be easily incorporated into many subjects.
 In the Appendix, you will find a list of several recommended activities for all levels.
 More comprehensive activities/experiments can be found in the Titanic Science workbook provided separately.